 Ultimately, as much as the Courts try to impose an objective test on the first two criteria, the last point can be pretty much subjective and not quite so obvious.
 Fortunately, in the sphere of professional negligence claims it is established law that the major professions such as solicitors, accountants and surveyors owe their clients a general duty of care.
 Nevertheless gray areas do arise.
 There has for instance been huge uncertainty about whether a solicitor owes a duty of care to the beneficiaries in a will as well as the testator himself.
 For many years it was believed that the duty of care owed by the solicitor was restricted to his client.
 However in recent years the courts have extended that duty to include disappointed beneficiaries.
 This is a good example of how the law is evolving in the field of professional negligence law.
 The pace of change has quickened in recent years which makes the field of professional negligence law a very lively area of practice.

-Establishing that a duty of care is owed, such as a solicitors duty of care, accountants duty of care, or a surveyors duty of care, is only the first step of course.
+Establishing that a duty of care is owed, such as a solicitors duty of care, is only the first step of course.
 Once you manage to deal with this obstacle you still have the other three hurdles to overcome: breach, damage and causation, before you can get your professional negligence claim off the ground